tiffok/IBMTeamODcode/README.md

 # UF IBM Team Outlier Detection Code

-This is the repository for the UF-IB Outlier Detection Practicum.
+This is the repository for the UF-IBM Outlier Detection Practicum.
 Files can be found in the following folders:

 1. Current Algorithm Code: most up-to-date versions of code for each method
 2. Non-Algorithm Code: for code to be used in other files, but not detection methods (e.g. converting files, generating confusion matrices)